 and most accounts don’t add up.

-The vast amount of stories and characters involved in this war, would require numerous volumes to tell all of them thoroughly, so look at this telling as an introduction to Revolution that has been somewhat overlooked, and yet, defined the world we now know.
+The vast amount of stories and characters involved in this war, would require numerous volumes to tell all of them thoroughly, so you might see Sons of Chaos as an introduction to a Revolution that has been somewhat overlooked, and yet, defined the world we now know.

 I am not a Historian, but hold the integrity of these events portrayed here with the utmost respect.